 The CX86500 modem chip and CX20493 digital isolation barrier/line interface are circuitry used to allow phone line interconnection to the board (Given the acronym DAA-Data Access Arrangement) as per this implementation

 Its fabbed on a 0.25μm CMOS process and you can see has a mix of digital and mixed signal analog circuitry.
 You can see a lot of on chip capacitors in the die photo.
 However not sure you can make out any real functionality here.

 The 86500 modem chip is a bit boring really just a 5.08mm x 2.7mm digital die.

 Lastly tucked away in the top left corner of the board next to the power supply components is the strangely marked thin BGA.

 I think what we have here is a secure MCU.
 This is the chip that descrambles the signal encryption.
 The vendor goes to great length to prevent reverse engineering the meandering track is designed such that if it is broken (By delayering) then the chip cannot function.

-The last part of the mystery why is this chip located in the corner with the power supply, I would have expected it to be associated with the MPEG decoder (Or the QSPK demodulator) and if you look at the corner of the board you can see the (output of this) secure MCU is connected to a 14 pin ic.
+The last part of the mystery.
+Why is this chip located in the corner with the power supply?
+I would expect it to be associated with the MPEG decoder (Or the QSPK demodulator.)
+If you look at the corner of the board you can see the (output of this) secure MCU is connected to a 14 pin ic.
 Which on inspection is a 7400 series logic chip, in fact the 74HCT08 a quad AND gate!
 Which I blogged about last week

 Why on earth would you connect a 32 bit MCU through 4 AND gates??!